IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_disaster_recovery_location.html.markdown

 Retrieves information about disaster recovery location.
 For more information, about managing a volume group, see [moving data to the cloud](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-moving-data-to-the-cloud).

 ## Example usage
-The following example retrieves information about the disaster recovery location Power Systems Virtual Server.
+The following example retrieves information about the disaster recovery location present in Power Systems Virtual Server.

 ```terraform
 data "ibm_pi_disaster_recovery_location" "ds_disaster_recovery_location" {